RebeccaKinnie/Research-and-Design-Project-2023/README.md

 The hypothesis of the paper is to investigate if the stiffness categories also increase consistently as the size of the foot increases.
 This is another limitation in the field of prosthetic feet as it once again adds to the complexity when choosing what commercial foot suits the individual best.

+Through the use of statistical analysis, this project produces a new stiffness category for prosthetic foot stiffness was devised that could be used as an industry standard.

 ## Key Topics

 The investigation was carried out in five parts, broken down below: